Employment Opportunities

 Department: Hammer Store

-Application: Please email a resume to resumes@hammer.ucla.edu and include "Part-time AV Technician" in the subject line.
+Application: Please email resume and cover letter to resumes@hammer.ucla.edu and include "Part-Time Security Ambassador" in the subject line.
 Selected applicants will be contacted.
 Due to the volume of resumes that we receive, we are regretfully unable to respond to phone calls and emails regarding the status of applications and the recruiting process.
-This is a limited appointment position.

 Qualifications: